redis-developer/gitpod-express-redis/README.md

 });
 ```

 Here, we use the Redis `GET` command to get the value stored at our counter's key, if any.
-If the key doesn't exist yet (Redis returns `null`), we set return an initial value of `0`.
+If the key doesn't exist yet (Redis returns `null`), we set `count `to an initial value of `0`.
 Note that we don't write this to Redis as there's no need (our increment button code will deal with that).

 Finally, we render out the `homepage` EJS template (in `views/homepage.ejs`), passing it the value of `count` - this makes sure that when the homepage is rendered, the current value of the counter is there.